 Despite 2024 being a dragon year, Macau’s 2024 births fell by 2.8% compared to 2023.
 However, lower deaths, -17% compared to 2023, meant a small gain in natural population (+1,130) for Macao in 2024.

 Monthly births and deaths since 2018 are set out to show historical population changes; monthly births did show some recovery in late 2024 as couples welcomed their dragon baby.
-Macau is only a few hundred more deaths or fewer births away from natural population contraction; which dire milestone may be expected this year, or next if current trending continues.
+Macau has reached the dubious milestone of its first month of negative population growth in June 2025.
+I expect this trending to continue.

 Malaysia’s total population in the fourth quarter of 2024 was estimated at 34.2 million.